 The house was built on land Henry Haven purchased from the Commonwealth of Massachusetts on May 9, 1881.
 The original lot had a frontage of 56 feet on Commonwealth, and on May 19, 1881, he sold the western half to Thomas M. Rotch, who subsequently built his home at 197 Commonwealth.

-Henry Haven lived and maintained his medical practice at 19 Exeter.
+By the 1882-1883 winter season, Henry Haven had made 19 Exeter his home.
+He also maintained his medical practice at the house.
 He previously had lived (and maintained his medical practice) at 233 Marlborough.
 He was unmarried.

-Dr. Haven and the Allens continued to live at 19 Exeter during the 1886-1887 winter season.
+Dr. Haven, the Allens, and Thornton Simmons continued to live at 19 Exeter during the 1886-1887 winter season.
 In May of 1887, Rev. Allen purchased 200 Beacon, and he and his wife made it their home.
-Dr. Haven moved there with them.
+Dr. Haven and Thornton Simmons moved there with them.

-On July 13, 1887, 19 Exeter was purchased from Henry Haven by Charlotte P. (Wales) Chamberlain, the wife of Dr. Myron L. Chamberlain.
+On July 13, 1887, 19 Exeter was purchased from Henry Haven by Charlotte Pyncheon (Wales) Chamberlain, the wife of Dr. Myron Levi Chamberlain.
 He was a physician and also maintained his medical office at the house.
 They previously had lived at 237 Boylston.

-Soon after acquiring the house, the Chamberlains converted the stable into a separate dwelling, with the address of 17 Exeter.
+The Chamberlains completed the remodeling of 17 Exeter initiated by Dr. Havens, including adding a third story.
 It was first listed in the 1888 Blue Book and remained a residence thereafter.
 As part of the conversion, the Chamberlains created windows in the party wall overlooking the stable at 197 Commonwealth, and on July 18, 1899, they entered into an agreement with Thomas Rotch that the windows could be maintained under a “revocable license” from the owner of 197 Commonwealth.

-The Chamberlains continued to live at 19 Exeter during the 1898-1899 winter season, but moved thereafter to the Hotel Vendôme.
-They converted 19 Exeter into a multiple dwelling (with residential units and medical offices) called The Wales.
+The Chamberlains continued to live at 19 Exeter during the 1898-1899 winter season, but moved thereafter to the Hotel Vendome.
+They converted 19 Exeter into a multiple dwelling (with residential units and medical offices) called The Wales (named after Charlotte Chamberlain’s family) which, at least initially, rented only to men.
 Dr. Chamberlain continued to maintain his offices there.
 17 Exeter remained part of the property as a separate dwelling.